Resolving cosmic star formation histories of present-day bulges, disks, and spheroids with ProFuse: Comparing classification schemes

 We show a comparison between our \textsc{ProFuse} model classifications and the \SB Classes, \DR4 Classes, and \Hubble Classes in Fig. \ref{fig:ModelSelectionMatrix}.
 The bijective agreement (which combines the fractional occupation of every class along both the row and the column) between the \textsc{ProFuse} classes and each of the visual classifications is shown in Fig. \ref{fig:ModelSelectionMatrix}.
 The darker the matrix element is coloured (as indicated by the colourbar), the better the agreement.
 For each matrix class combination, we plot the $\log(M_*/\rm{M}_{\odot})$ -- $\log(n)$ distribution of the subset, coloured by the $g-i$ colour (the relevant subset of the left-hand panel).
+For each matrix entry, a dashed box indicates regions that we would reasonably expect to be populated if the classification schemes were working perfectly as intended.
+The fact that the majority of these regions are highly populated generally suggests that the classification schemes are working fairly consistently.

+The lower panel of Fig. \ref{fig:ModelSelectionMatrix} shows the equivalent matrix comparison, where the individual agreement percentages are shown in each category (showing greater detail than simply the coloured bijective agreement).

+These figures are designed to provide insight into the potential differences in the classification schemes, and include an enormous amount of information.
+Therefore, an exhaustive analysis of each intersection in these comparison matrices is not the aim of this section.
+Rather, the below subsections summarise some of the major conclusions apparent from this complex comparison.